PRUNERS/llvm_archer/README.md

 level of the *llvm\_archer* directory and install LLVM into *LLVM\_INSTALL*.

-In case your GCC is not installed in a standard path you need to specify the GCC toolchain path for LLVM/Clang using the flag *&#x2013;gcc-toolchain-path*:

-    ./install.sh --prefix=$LLVM_INSTALL --gcc-toolchain-path=gcc_toolchain_path

 Once the installation completes, you need to setup your environement to allow ARCHER to work correctly.